 Getting started 1

 Logging in to the Finder 1

 Logging in to the Portal 7

-Querying the system 9
+Quarying the system 0

-Searching the subject of interest 9
+Querying the system.
+Searching the subject of interest.

-Executing an investigation 12
+Executing an investigation.

-Creating an investigation
+Creating an investigation.

-Editing the options of an investigation 16
+Editing the options of an investigation

-Combining logical conditions in investigations 21
+Combining logical conditions in investigations

-Navigating through the results of an investigation 23
+Navigating through the results of an investigation

 Properties of users and devices

-Visualizing system activity in the Finder 36
+Visualizing system activity in the Finder

-Getting a quick overview 36
+Getting a quick overview.

-Graphically observing the activity of users and devices 37
+Graphically observing the activity of users and devices

-Observing service performance 48
+Observing service performance

-Viewing network connections 55
+Viewing network connections

-Viewing web requests 58
+Viewing web requests

-Viewing executions 62
+Viewing executions

 Monitoring IT custom metrics 66

 Creating a metric 66

 Examples of metrics 73

-Following the evolution of a metric 78
+Following the evolution of a metric

 Finding the visuals of a metric 81

 Monitoring IT services 83

-Analyzing service quality 83
+Analyzing service quality

-Creating a service 85
+Creating a service.

-Following the evolution of a service
+Following the evolution of a service.

-Specifying URL paths of web-based services 90
+Specifying URL paths of web-based services

-Engaging with the end user 92
+Engaging with the end user 02

-Getting feedback from the end users 92
+Getting feedback from the end users

-Types of campaigns 96
+Types of campaigns

-Creating a campaign
+Creating a campaign.

-Editing a campaign 107
+Editing a campaign

-Types of questions 109
+Types of questions.